barabanpan/aws-cognito-serverless/README.md

 Running the command again with a different name will create a seperate API.

 5. Use Postman collection to test API.
-Better use a real email to receive a verification message.
+For sign up better use a real email to receive a verification message.